SEARCH FOR SURVIVORS: BIDEN TO VISIT SURFSIDE (6aET) - KESQ

 By Kevin Liptak, CNN

-President Joe Biden, whose empathy amid loss is his chief political characteristic, will travel Thursday to console families in Florida who are enduring the excruciating search for loved ones inside a seaside condo that suddenly collapsed a week ago.
+President Joe Biden, whose empathy amid loss is his chief political characteristic, traveled Thursday to console families in Florida who are enduring the excruciating search for loved ones inside a seaside condo that suddenly collapsed a week ago.

+“There’s going to be a lot of pain and anxiety and suffering, and even psychological help, in the days and months to come,” Biden said during a midday briefing inside a hotel conference room, seated alongside officials including Republican Florida Gov. Ron DeSantis.
+He said the federal government was resolute in its support.

 The devastating structural failure, which so far has resulted in 18 confirmed deaths with another 145 people still unaccounted for, could become the deadliest non-intentional building collapse in American history.
 It has raised new questions about the safety of high-rises that run for miles along the South Florida coast, along with similar developments across the nation.